19jyun/adjust_reg/README.md

 features with a question mark are not necessary, implement if possible features.

+All config info regarding the screen is dealt in configuration_manager.py

 Trackpad
 - Trackpad width and height customization: Should be able for the user to input the width and height of their own trackpad
 - Hence, green/yellow area, along with the changed maximum width/height, should be adjusted (Same slider, but different max length and rate of change)